borger151/Periodic-Table-Database-Project-freeCodeCamp/README.md

 4. Once the virtual Linux machine is finished loading, start the CodeRoad extension by:
 - Clicking the "hamburger" menu near the top left of the VSCode window,
 - Going to the "View" menu,
+- and running the "CodeRoad: Start" command
 - Clicking on the "Command Palette" option,
-- and running the "CodeRoad: Start" command
 5. Follow the instructions in CodeRoad to complete the course

 ## Complete the tasks below
+You are started with a periodic_table database that has information about some chemical elements.

 - You should rename the weight column to atomic_mass
 - You should rename the melting_point column to melting_point_celsius and the boiling_point column to boiling_point_celsius
 - Your melting_point_celsius and boiling_point_celsius columns should not accept null values